 The people ops department will look different depending on the company’s size.

-There will be a people ops manager/head of people ops/head of people who oversees daily operations and assigns tasks to people ops specialists.
+There will be a people operations manager/head of people operations/head of people who oversees daily operations and assigns tasks to people operations specialists.
 Specialists will take on various functions such as onboarding or training and development.

 Smaller companies may have a people ops manager and one specialist.
-Larger companies may have a people ops manager, supervisor, a few specialists, and additional analysts to drill into data.
+Larger companies may have a people ops manager, supervisor, a few specialists, and an additional people operations analyst or analysts to drill into data.

 When an issue is discovered, for example, the high turnover rate at Google and missing emails at my last company, the people ops manager will escalate it to the leadership team with suggestions and possible solutions.